 1. Optimize your store for SEO and keywords

 Your ecommerce store must be optimized for the right keywords.
 Proper keywords should be used in your images, product descriptions, and alt tags.
 High site traffic is vital before you start increasing your ecommerce conversions.
 SEO will increase your site’s traffic and improve your SEO rankings.
 Thus, it’s very important to make sure to optimize your website for search engines to get more exposure for your e-commerce site.
+The best ecommerce platforms have built-in SEO tools.
+Check out this full Sellfy review to learn what SEO settings are available in this ecommerce tool for creators.

 2. Tap into Google AdWords and pay-per-click advertising